programmieren-mit-rust/pr-InformaTiger/README.md

 5. Execute the search using the library's functions or methods.
 6. Access the results and utilize them in your Rust application.

-Whether you need image search functionality for content-based image retrieval, recommendation systems, or any other PNG image-related tasks, this Image Search Library in Rust offers a customizable and efficient solution to meet your needs.

 For detailed instructions on installation, usage examples, and customization options, please refer to the documentation provided within the library.
 ImageSearchLib is a versatile library specifically developed for performing image searches based on a given image.